 This course cultivates the skills of analyzing, interpreting, and performing the two primary texts of the musical theatre song: lyrics and music.
 By learning the performer's mind/body connection through researching musical theatre repertoire, students ultimately are prepared for an effective musical theatre singing audition.
-(Fall, odd years)
+(On Demand)

-340 Theatre Management (3).
+350 Costume Design & Construction (3).